Here are 21 minimalist habits that have changed our lives for the better. Life is easier when we have some healthy habits set up.

 When I reorganized my pantry I used some bins that I already had.
 One was the drawer insert.
 The drawer system wouldn’t work but the actual drawer as a bin was fine.

-By repurposing, I was able to save money and having to add one more item into the landfill.
+By repurposing, I was able to save money and stop one more item from the landfill.

 12 Create a Budget

 Creating a budget will help you to stay minimal because you will see that you don’t want to waste money on things you don’t really need.